 - vaccination status of the individual and coverage at the setting

-Advise any receiving service, for example a hospital ward or ambulance or back to the facility, of the IPC measures needed for each service user they support.
+Advise any receiving service, for example a hospital ward or ambulance or residential facility, of the IPC measures needed for each service user they support.

 Declaring an outbreak over